chdhatri/CarND-Vehicle-Detection_P4/README.md

 ---
 The final implementation performs very well, identifying the cars in each of the frames with no false positives.

 The original classifier used HOG features alone and achieved a test accuracy of 96.28%.
-I added spatial and color features to the original hog features and changed the channel to YUV channels whihc increased the accuracy to 98.40%,with a cost of increase in execution time.
-However, changing the pixels_per_cell parameter from 8 to 16 produced a roughly ten-fold increase in execution speed with minimal cost to accuracy.
+I added spatial and color features to the original hog features and changed the channel to YUV channels, the accuracy went up to 98.40%, with a cost of increase in execution time.
+However, changing the pixels_per_cell parameter from 8 to 16 produced a roughly ten-fold increase in execution speed with minimal cost to accuracy to 99.1%.

 ### Video Implementation